hapijs/hapi/docs/Reference.md

   default.
 To enable, set `cors` to `true`, or to an object with the following options:
     - `origin` - a strings array of allowed origin servers ('Access-Control-Allow-Origin').
 The array can contain any combination of fully qualified origins along with origin strings containing a wilcard '*' character, or a single `'*'` origin string.
 Defaults to any origin `['*']`.
-    - `isOriginExposed` - optional boolean indicating if the server should return the allowed origin values if the incoming origin header does not match any of the values.
+    - `isOriginExposed` - if `false`, prevents the server from returning the full list of non-wildcard `origin` values if the incoming origin header does not match any of the values.
+Has no impact if `matchOrigin` is set to `false`.
+Defaults to `true`.
+    - `matchOrigin` - if `false`, returns the list of `origin` values without attempting to match the incoming origin value.
+Cannot be used with wildcard `origin` values.
 Defaults to `true`.
     - `maxAge` - number of seconds the browser should cache the CORS response ('Access-Control-Max-Age').
 The greater the value, the longer it will take before the browser checks for changes in policy.
 Defaults to `86400` (one day).
     - `headers` - a strings array of allowed headers ('Access-Control-Allow-Headers').
 Defaults to `['Authorization', 'Content-Type', 'If-None-Match']`.